|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

 Inv.
 No. 744 T. Cat.
 Mendel 537.

 The statue was found in the sanctuary of Meter Sipylene on the slopes of Mount Syplos, Magnesia ad Sipylum, Lydia (Manisa, Turkey) in 1895.
-The statue base discovered with the statue bore inscriptions with a dedication to Meter Sipylene, the local mother goddess, and the signature of Menas of Pergamon:
+The marble statue base discovered with the statue bore inscriptions with a dedication to Meter Sipylene, the local mother goddess, and the signature of Menas of Pergamon:

 Μηνᾶς Αἴαντος Περγαμηνὸς ἐποίησεν